Personality Psychology

 (A) Agreeableness

-This trait reflects your tendency to be compassionate and cooperative rather than suspicious and antagonistic.
-Agreeable people tend to trust others and are excellent team players.
+This trait reflects your tendency to be compassionate and cooperative rather than competitive or skeptical.
+High scorers are empathetic and excel in team-oriented roles.

-• A high score suggests: Empathy, cooperation, a trusting nature.
+• A high score suggests: Empathy, cooperation, and a trusting nature.

-• A low score suggests: Competitiveness, skepticism, an analytical nature.
+• A low score suggests: Competitiveness, skepticism, and an analytical mindset.

 Person meditating calmly, representing high emotional stability.